-Canada was so outraged that by 1923 Canadian officials had built a Royal Canadian Mounted Police barracks on Six Nations’ Grand River lands and imposed a military occupation that would last until 1959.
+Canada was so outraged that by 1923 Canadian officials had built an RCMP barracks on Six Nations’ Grand River lands and imposed a military occupation that would last until 1959.
 The RCMP regularly conducted searches of private homes, prohibited Indians from cutting wood for fuel (while allowing others to do so), made it illegal for Indians to possess or consume alcohol, and imposed a curfew that banned Indians from being out after dark.

-At the time, the RCMP issued pamphlets with a slew of draconian administrative laws that turned the Reserve into a concentration camp — all the while, with the Haudenosaunee land base dwindling from theft and squatters.
+At the time, the RCMP issued pamphlets with a slew of draconian administrative laws that turned the Reserve into a concentration camp — all the while, with the Haudenosaunee land base dwindling from theft, squatters, and unhonored lease agreements.
 The actions of Canada intensified the need for the community to seek protection from the British Crown.

 On July 14, 1923, Deskaheh travelled to Switzerland where, for eighteen months, he lectured large audiences in Geneva, Bern, Lausanne, Lucerne, Winterthur, and Zurich.
 In the series of lectures, he reminded European colonizers of the new world of their obligations under the Two Row Wampum, the most significant pact made between the Haudenosaunee and European governments.